tannerndrsn4/Hippocampus_DNAm_Analysis/README.md

 # Hippocampus_DNAm_Analysis
 Differential methylation analysis of RRBS data collected from 86 biobanked rhesus macaque hippocampus samples.
-Includes pipelines for DNAm analyses and code used for figure generation.
+Includes pipelines for DNAm analyses at the CpG and region level as well as integration with matched RNAseq.

 ## Data Preprocessing